 3.2 Introduction

-This case contains 12 finance challenges ranging from formatting and entering data in simplified financial statement to valuation of stocks, bonds, and firms.
+This case contains finance assessments ranging from formatting and entering data in simplified financial statement to valuation of stocks, bonds, and firms.

 -

-Completing Financial Statements: This challenge has the student create a simplified version of the three main financial statements: the income statement, balance sheet, and statement of cash flows.
+Completing Financial Statements: This assessment has the student create a simplified version of the three main financial statements: the income statement, balance sheet, and statement of cash flows.

 -

-Financial Ratios: This challenge will practice worksheet formatting and calculate ratios for Noah’s Auto Repair.
+Financial Ratios: This assessment will practice worksheet formatting and calculate ratios for Noah’s Auto Repair.
 Both the income statement and the balance sheet of the company for the last five years are given.

 -

-Financial Forecasting: This challenge practices financial forecasting using the percent of sales method for the Yellow Bus company.
+Financial Forecasting: This assessment practices financial forecasting using the percent of sales method for the Yellow Bus company.

 -